raphalupi/arctouch_admission_test/README.md

 # arctouch_admission_test
-Demo product landing-page layout implementation with React.js.
+Demo product's landing-page layout implementation with React.js.
 This is part of the hiring process at ArcTouch company.